its fair share of big days on the stock market. Here's a look back at what set off the biggest moves in the Dow Jones industrial average.

 — June 6: Up 287 points.
 Hope that European officials would find ways to ease the region's debt crisis launched a rally.

 — June 29: Up 278 points.
-Markets storm higher after European leaders came up with a plan to rescue banks, relieve debt-burdened governments and restore investor confidence.
+Markets stormed higher after European leaders came up with a plan to rescue banks, relieve debt-burdened governments and restore investor confidence.

 — March 13: Up 218 points.
 U.S. banks led a powerful rally after JPMorgan Chase said it plans to buy back as much as $15 billion of its stock and raise its dividend.
 The government also reported strong retail sales for February.